For busy marketers: A quick and easy read on nudge theory – what it is, how nudging works, and how it can go wrong. Plus: Examples!

 Nudge theory is a behavioural science concept brought to mainstream attention by Cass Sunstein and Richard Thaler in their book Nudge: Improving Decisions About Health, Wealth, and Happiness.

-It is used in the design and presentation of choices, i.e. choice architecture to either encourage positive change in human behaviour or assist people in making good decisions.
+Nudge theory is used in the design and presentation of choices, i.e. choice architecture to either encourage positive change in human behaviour or assist people in making good decisions.

+So what is nudging?
 Nudging is about how seemingly minor adjustments – the application of heuristics – can act as triggers that influence decision-making—and bring significant results.

 But that’s not all – once you’ve become aware of what nudging is, you’ll spot it everywhere.
 From chit-chats with a friend through to advertisements and political campaigns – you’ll even notice it the next time you go to the grocery store.

-Why?
+Why is it everywhere?
 Because it works really well and, by comparison, doesn’t cost a fortune.
 It’s all about minor modifications to get to a desired result.

-And because nudging takes our spontaneity, that is our inclinations and realities (in other words that we aren’t always rational in our choices), into consideration, resistance and confrontation is minimized.
+And because nudging takes our spontaneity into consideration, that is our inclinations and realities (in other words that we aren’t always rational in our choices), resistance and confrontation is minimized.

 Unfortunately, nudging can also be abused.
 Be ethical and use it responsibly – it shouldn’t “undermine welfare, autonomy, and dignity”.
 As Thaler says, nudge for good.

-An ethical and good nudge is one that follows these three guiding principles.
+TIP: An ethical and good nudge is one that follows these three guiding principles.

 » It is transparent and never misleading.